Images of the accretion disk in Hybrid metric-Palatini gravity: Conclusion

 \section{Conclusion}

-This study focuses on the observational signatures of BHs predicted by hybrid metric-Palatini gravity through the analysis of images of their surrounding accretion disks.
-We modeled the radiative appearance of geometrically thin, optically thick disks using semi-analytic techniques that trace photon trajectories in a curved spacetime.
-By systematically varying both the inclination angle and parameters of the theory, we produced a set of images reflecting different physical scenarios, including configurations with a Higgs-type potential and without scalar potential.
+This study focuses on the observational signatures of black holes predicted by hybrid metric-Palatini gravity through the analysis of images of their surrounding accretion disks.
+We modeled the radiative appearance of geometrically thin, optically thick disks using semi-analytic ray-tracing techniques in curved spacetime.
+The Novikov-Thorne thin-disk model is adopted as a first step before addressing the more complex case of realistic accretion flows.
+This approach allows us to isolate and understand the geometric features of the disk without the additional complications that arise when modeling physically realistic disks.
+By systematically varying both the inclination angle and the parameters of the theory, we produced a set of images representing different physical scenarios, including configurations with a Higgs-type potential and those without a scalar potential.

 Our analysis reveals several notable features.
 First, the redshift distribution and brightness profiles of the disk images are sensitive to both the inclination angle and the scalar field configuration.
 In particular, we found that in HMPG, the inner disk regions are cooler and less luminous than in GR, which aligns with previous findings on energy flux profiles \cite{meacc}.
-While case involving coupling between parameters $u_0$ and $\phi_0$ appear nearly indistinguishable from Schwarz\-schild scenarios, configurations with \(\phi_0 = 0.5\) or a Higgs-like potential exhibit visible deviations in both direct and secondary images.
+While case (II) involving coupling between parameters $u_0$ and $\phi_0$ appear nearly indistinguishable from Schwarz\-schild scenarios, configuration without potential (I) or with Higgs-like potential (III) exhibit visible deviations in both direct and secondary images.
 The morphology and angular size of the secondary ring, in particular, provide a promising observational fingerprint of deviations from GR, as it is closely related to the photon ring.

 We also simulated the effects of finite observational resolution by applying a Gaussian blur to our images, replicating the capabilities of EHT.
 The results indicate that, at current resolution limits, distinguishing between GR and HMPG BHs is challenging but may become feasible with future improvements.
 In particular, space-based missions such as Millimetron are expected to achieve significantly higher angular resolutions, potentially making such distinctions observationally accessible \cite{Likhachev_2022, 2021Andrianov, 2021Novikov}.